agiliq/django-graphos/README.md

 A renderer is a class which takes a  `DataSource` and can convert it to the html to display.

 The only required method on a `Renderer` is `as_html`.
-This will convert the dat ato a format which can display the chart.
+This will convert the data to a format which can display the chart.

 Generally you will convert the data to json and pass it to the template which you return.